-The Company issued warrants as part of the June 9, 2021 equity financing.
+The Company issued warrants as part of the June 9, 2021 private placement equity financing.
 The fair value of warrants is recognized upon issuance to reserve for warrants, until expiration or exercise.
+As of January 31, 2023, all outstanding warrants had expired.